Love for Share

 The film tells the intersecting stories of three women: Salma is a gynecologist who questions the morality of polygamy.
 But as a faithful Muslim, she accepts her polygamous husband, despite the problems he causes.
 Siti is a village girl who gets tricked into a polygamous household in a Jakarta slum.
 Ming is a beautiful young waitress who becomes the mistress of a married man to further her ambitions.

+Plot

+The film is divided into three stories, for the characters of Salma, Siti, and Ming.

+Salma (Jajang C. Noer) is a doctor, and her husband, Mr. Haji Ali Imron (El Manik) is a big businessman who is involved in politics and has taken two young wives, Indri (Nungki Kusumastuti) and Ima (Atiqah Hasiholan).
+Deep down, Salma herself does not like her husband's habits, but she prefers to remain silent.
+Salma's son Nadim (Winky Wiryawan), who is now an adult, is the reason Salma tolerates her polygamous life though Nadim instead comes to opposes it.
+Ali has a stroke and is paralyzed.
+Nadim is then looking after Ali at home, hears his father's last message urging him not to take more than one wife.
+At the funeral, it turns out that Ali had taken a fourth wife (Laudya Chintya Bella).